LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W06-D1-CssLayout-Float.md

 ## Introduction

 -   Review due dates on Moodle.
--   Did everyone get their citstudent username and password?
+-   Update on citstudent usernames and passwords
 -   This week we will be talking about page layout (design), which is different from formating.